 Glycemic Index | 45 | 85 |

 When it comes to nutrition, there are some clear differences between coconut flour and all-purpose flour.
-Coconut flour generally contains more dietary fiber than all-purpose flour and fewer net carbs per serving.
+Coconut flour has far more dietary fiber than all-purpose flour and fewer net carbs per serving.
 Additionally, it has more protein than all-purpose flour and higher levels of healthy fats like lauric acid, which can help keep you feeling full for longer periods.
+Because it has natural sugars from the coconut flakes, coconut flour is one of the highest-sugar flours out there, but it’s important to note that (A) these are naturally occurring and NOT the bad refined sugars, and (B) the amount of sugar present (6 grams per 1/4 cup) is still not a large amount.

 Coconut flour vs all-purpose flour storage